mixpanel/docs/pages/docs/best-practices/analytics-strategy/engagement.md

 ![image](https://user-images.githubusercontent.com/2077899/233904492-a5674dd3-7a18-44fb-bae5-d35af23b5c72.png)

-If you’re a media streaming app, your product’s value moment might be “watch video.”
+If you’re a media streaming app, your product’s value moment might be "watch video."
 In this chart, you can see the unique number of users as well as the total number of value moments across all users.
-“Unique” counts each user once—regardless of where they watched a single video or five—while “total” count every time a video was watched across all users.
+"Unique" counts each user once—regardless of where they watched a single video or five—while "total" count every time a video was watched across all users.
 By seeing both, you can observe how many individual users experience value and what timeframe they are reaching that value moment.

 ## How do I… see who my most engaged users are?
 ![image](https://user-images.githubusercontent.com/2077899/233904557-2d15bdb5-3e41-4353-9cc1-05ac33613b48.png)

 You can identify your most engaged users by using cohorts.
 Cohorts are a group of users defined by a chosen set of criteria—in this case, users who have reached the value moment three times in the last month.
 (P.S.
-If you click in and see this cohort in the “Users” page, you’ll see the full list of user names and emails).
-This chart uses an auto-generated cohort of your “engaged users” by grouping users who have performed your product’s value moment—in this case, “watch video”—at least 3 times a week.
+If you click in and see this cohort in the "Users" page, you’ll see the full list of user names and emails).
+This chart uses an auto-generated cohort of your "engaged users" by grouping users who have performed your product’s value moment—in this case, "watch video"—at least 3 times a week.

 Mixpanel’s Company KPIs Board template automatically creates a report with a ready-made cohort of your most engaged users.
 Try it for free [here](https://mixpanel.com/project?show-event-translator=true).

 While the Company KPIs Board template is designed to do the heavy lifting for you, it’s easy to find your product’s power/core/casual users on your own.
 Here’s how:

-* In the Insights report, select an event that you define as your value moment (e.g., “watch video”).
+* In the Insights report, select an event that you define as your value moment (e.g., "watch video").
-* Highlight “total” to bring up all the different ways you can group your users.
-Select “total per user.”
+* Highlight "total" to bring up all the different ways you can group your users.
+Select "total per user."
 * Select your level of aggregation.
 Median (50th percentile) will be your core users.
 90th percentile will be your power users.
 25th percentile will be your casual users.
 By highlighting the line graph, you can view how many videos each group typically watches hourly, daily, weekly, or monthly.
 * Customize the date range.
 Mixpanel will default your line graph over time to a look back of the last 30 days (from the active day) and a day-by-day count.